 How did your passion for cycling push you to open this passion project?

-Maggie: This business gave us an excuse to bike more during quarantine.
+MY: This business gave us an excuse to bike more during quarantine.
 Personally, my company cut my working days to three times a week and since I now have two weekdays off, I decided that I’d rather spend it delivering stuff.
 As bike commuters, this business works well for us because we’re all brave on the road and we have the endurance as well.

-What are your short and long term goals for your business?
+What are your short- and long-term goals for your business?

-Daryl: Since one of our posts went viral last Thursday, we all were booked right away.
+DM: Since one of our posts went viral last Thursday, we all were booked right away.
 Most of us have deliveries now.
 Right now, we want to work on properly laying out the schedules and maximize our online presence.
 Our collective aims to be known as a trustworthy delivery service.